 History of Northumberland Players

 The Youth Theatre had become part of the roster during its eighth season.
 After a touring troupe of young professionals performed in Cobourg, the NP Board of Directors was inspired to establish a local and viable youth theatre that has never looked back.

 Furthermore, thanks to a few town grants, Northumberland Players acquired the Henley Arcade at a dollar per year rental.
 The Arcade was renovated by the Players to house costumes, sewing and fitting space, plus storage for make-up, props and wigs.
-Today, the Town of Cobourg, Victoria Hall, and Cobourg's Best Western remain integral partners of the Players, along with the Capitol Theatre in Port Hope.
+Today, the Town of Cobourg, Victoria Hall, and Cobourg's Best Western remain integral partners of the Players, along with the Cameco Capitol Arts Centre in Port Hope.

-In 1985, the Northumberland Players struck gold when the Town of Cobourg granted the group a twenty-year lease at two dollars per annum for the use of the historic Second Street Firehall, a heritage building protected by Ontario Heritage Trust.
+The Players struck gold when the Town of Cobourg granted the group a twenty-year lease at two dollars per annum for the use of the historic Second Street Firehall, a heritage building protected by Ontario Heritage Trust.
 The principal user of this facility would be the Players.

 The Firehall interior was renovated to fulfill the dream of the members of the Northumberland Players.
 Ministry grants, private business sponsorships, private donations, and local fundraising events involving the dedication of many volunteers made this possible.
 The Town of Cobourg continues to maintain the exterior of the building and the fundamental structure of the Firehall.

 For 30 years, tireless volunteers who support the Players and contribute their skills and time for the love of the theatre maintain the interior of the building, now suited to the operation of a community theatre.